Logo

 Marketing domain-based tests assess job applicants’ marketing abilities and skills on different technical and theoretical aspects, enabling recruiters to understand their specific strengths and areas that need improvement.
 These domain tests help organizations measure the most coveted skills required in a marketing job aspirant, such as planning and execution of marketing activities (ATL, BTL & TTL), content management, understanding of the customer base and key market trends, knowledge of advertising tools for promotion and branding, ability to plan, organize and execute various marketing campaigns effectively, business, process and result orientation, negotiation and influence, collaboration, networking, attention to details and analytical and verbal ability.

 Operations domain assessments are structured assessments to assess and analyze a candidate’s expertise in business operations.
-These tests help recruiters evaluate whether an individual has the skills necessary to manage business operations, such as planning, purchasing and procurement, supply chain management and distribution of resources, defining, tracking and improving key metrics related to operations planning, leadership skills, technical skills, communication skills, etc. Such tests are a proven tool to gauge candidates’ industry skills and professional competency, helping recruiters narrow down the applicant pool by filtering good candidates from unsuitable ones.
+These tests help recruiters evaluate whether an individual has the skills necessary to manage business operations, such as planning, purchasing and procurement, supply chain management and distribution of resources, defining, tracking and improving key metrics related to operations planning, leadership skills, technical skills, communication skills, etc. Such tests are a proven tool to gauge candidates’ industry skills and professional competency, helping recruiters narrow down the applicant pool by filtering good candidates.

 Accounting and finance domain tests are pre-employment assessments to gauge a candidate’s ability to interpret, process and convey financial information.
-These tests analyze a candidate’s knowledge in various streams of accounting and finance, such as financial accounting, financial analysis and management accounting, etc. These tests require applicants to answer thoughtfully structured questions about the fundamentals and core topics within the accounting and finance domains.
+These tests analyze a candidate’s knowledge in various streams of accounting and finance, such as financial accounting, financial analysis, management accounting, etc. These tests require applicants to answer thoughtfully structured questions about the fundamentals and core topics within the accounting and finance domains.

 Coding domain assessments are technical skills tests to get an insight into an individual’s coding skills.
 Such assessments help employers understand a candidate’s likelihood of performing and thriving in a specific role.
 With these tests, recruiters can efficiently conduct technical hiring and find highly skilled coders during the hiring process.